stain/2016-provweek-tavernaprov/README.md

 web-service provide a minimal [JSON-LD](http://json-ld.org/) wfprov/wfdesc representation identifying the URI as a provenance or workflow item, but (by design) not having access to the data bundle it can't say anything more.

+## Interoperability issues

-We found that these verbose identifiers don't play too well with PROV Toolbox and the other
+We found that our UUID identifiers don't play too well with PROV Toolbox and the other
-PROV formats, e.g in PROV-N every identifier ending in "/" is registered as a separate namespace.
+PROV formats, e.g in PROV-N, every URI ending in ``/`` is registered as a separate namespace.

+Similarly, OWL reasoning is not normally applied, so even though wfprov extends PROV in its ontology, we needed to include explicitly the derived PROV-O statements.

 ## Future work

-Facing the verbosity issue we are considering to split out wfprov statements from a different file than the PROV Turtle file - as a ZIP archive the Taverna data bundle can contain many provenance formats.
-Similarly splitting out PROV-O qualified terms could be worth considering.
+Facing the verbosity issue we are considering to split out wfprov statements to a different file; as a ZIP archive the Taverna data bundle can contain many provenance formats.

+Similarly splitting out the details of
+PROV-O qualified terms to a separate file is worth considering, this could also improve PROV visualization of workflow provenance.

 [Common Workflow Language](http://commonwl.org/) has created a workflow language specification, a reference implementation and a large community of workflow systems developing